keu/docs/guides/soda-data-quality.md

       name: Wrong number of rows!
 ```

-Data can be checked according to validity criteria using the following methods:
+You can use the following methods to check the validity of data:

 - List of valid values
 - Predefined valid format